 The Master of Nursing (Nurse Practitioner) course focuses on developing and enhancing your capability in core nurse practitioner knowledge and skills in line with the Standards of Practice set by NMBA.
 This includes, but is not limited to:

 The course builds on the knowledge you will have already gained through professional experience and postgraduate studies.
 It has a focus on person-centred care that is culturally responsive, to be applied within primary health care or any other healthcare settings where the Nurse Practitioner provides care.

-Graduates of the course may be eligible to apply to the Nurses and Midwives Board of Australia for endorsement as a Nurse Practitioner.
-See the NMBA website for further details regarding regulatory requirements for authorisation.
+Graduates of the course may be eligible to apply to the Nursing and Midwifery Board of Australia for endorsement as a Nurse Practitioner.
+See the Nursing and Midwifery Board of Australia website for further details regarding regulatory requirements.

 Credit transfers & pathways

 Pathways for Higher Education to Higher Education